Gaming in licensed premises

 If you are the holder of the alcohol premises licence and you want to make available more than two category C or D machines you must apply for an alcohol licensed premises gaming machine permit.

-If you want to notify us of your intention to make gaming machines available in licensed premises, or want to apply for a gaming machine permit, you can do so using the form below:
+If you want to notify us of your intention to make gaming machines available in licensed premises, or want to apply for a gaming machine permit please pdf download application form for gaming permit (102 KB) .

 Exempt Gaming in Licensed Premises